swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council-officers.md

 * Monitoring activities of the EC:
   * Ensure all obligations of members of the Executive Council are being fulfilled, particularly those of the Chair
-  * Track all items in the yearly [EC timeline]() FIXME link to executive-council#yearly-timeline
+  * Track all items in the yearly [EC timeline](https://docs.carpentries.org/topic_folders/governance/executive-council.html#yearly-timeline
+)
   * Check that the meeting minutes are approved (via GitHub vote in a private repo) and published (in the public EC repo) within two weeks of the meeting occurring
   * Watch issues/PRs in all GitHub repositories and taking appropriate action as necessary: adding to agendas, noting in nonverbal updates for meetings, etc.
 * Elections: so far the Vice Chair has been point of contact for the elections.
-The complete process is documented [here](https://docs.google.com/document/d/1qg__La6vsBfw2vEO22ftalIOdnUsvZ1CGldz1Em3zPM/edit).
+The complete process is documented [here](https://docs.google.com/document/d/1qg__La6vsBfw2vEO22ftalIOdnUsvZ1CGldz1Em3zPM/edit)<sup>*</sup>.
 At the very least, the Vice Chair should ensure each part of the election process is delegated to someone.
 * Communications
   * Send newsletter updates to the appropriate Carpentries team member.
 The newsletter is published every other Wednesday, and updates should be sent the prior Friday.
 These updates are important to help the community know what the Executive Council does and to encourage feedback and communication about our activities
   * Monitor communication from the community.
-As described in the FIXME link to executive-council#communication, community members may use a Google Form, an email address or GitHub issues to communicate with the EC
+As described [elsewhere](https://docs.carpentries.org/topic_folders/governance/executive-council.html#communication), community members may use a Google Form, an email address or GitHub issues to communicate with the EC

 ### Secretary